 If you put in work you can get the outcome.
 The First level of outcome: performance; instrumentality-perceived performance-reward profitability (What you need for an A) If you do performance: Boss’s character, feedback, and integrity.
-The second level outcome is positive and negative; valence-how much an individual values a particular outcome: perceived value of rewards (Keeping/Getting Hope).
-Management uses motivation to effect employee’s performance and outcome.
+The second level outcome is positive and negative; valence-how much an individual value a particular outcome: perceived value of rewards (Keeping/Getting Hope).
+Management uses motivation to affect employee’s performance and outcome.

 Locke & Latham’s Goals Model: